mjwgoh/ihouse-frontend/README.md

 ## Overview
 The International House Admin Panel is a full-stack designed and developed for the University of Chicago's International House.
-It facilitates efficient event and staff management and is used in production by 100+ staff and fellows.
-It streamlines administrative tasks and enhances communication.
-The product development of the portal was led using Sketch and Asana, with a focus on responsive design.
+It facilitates efficient event and staff management and is used in production by 100+ staff and fellows, streamlining administrative tasks and enhancing communication.

+Tools used to develop the portal's design include Sketch and Hotjar.
 Usability studies and UX interviews were conducted to ensure a user-friendly experience.

 ## Technologies
 - **Frontend**: React, Next.js, Tailwind CSS